zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Oliver continues by saying that George said he hear d those noises every night and they didn’t have him quaking in his boots.
 “To  quake” (quake) means to shake.
 “To quake in your boots” means to be very f rightened, to be very scared; your “boots” are like big shoes that you have to co ver your feet.
 Well, “to quake in your boots” means to be so scared that you’re sh aking; that’s the idea.

 Alena says, “Did anything else happen?”
 Oliver rep lies, “Well, when we went to bed, the house got very cold and drafty, like there  was something passing by me very closely, but I couldn’t see it.”
 So when they  went to bed, when they went to go to sleep, Oliver says that the house got very cold and drafty (drafty).
 “Drafty” means there’s a lot of air moving through the build ing, a lot of cold air, almost as though the walls have holes in them.
-Oliver said i t was as if is something were passing by him, coming very close to him.
+Oliver said it was as if is something were passing by him, coming very close to him.
 He says,  “That sent me over the edge.”
 “To send (someone) over the edge” (edge) me ans that you become very frightened or perhaps very angry; it’s when you los e control of your emotions – of your thoughts, sort of like going crazy.

 Alena says, “Has it ever occurred to you,” have you  thought about this possibility?
 “Has it ever occurred to you that Geo rge was playing a prank on you guys?”
 “Prank” (prank) is a trick, sometimes calle d a “practical joke,” where you do something that is funny, but you are doing it wi th someone else to make them look foolish or to make them look silly.